 America has wondered over the last year whether or not New York State is ready to legalize marijuana.
 The residents seem split on the idea of recreational use.
-A common conclusion for the approval side is that the fields of health, economics, and justice will feel positive effects of legalization.
 Even the governor has finally been swayed in the direction of acceptance.

 It must be admitted that the bonus of added revenue on top of legalization in surrounding states plays a part in his mind.